West Palm Beach Trustee Misconduct Lawyer

 Trustee Duties Imposed by Florida Law

-In general, the trustee is responsible for three types of activity:
+In general, the trustee is responsible for three types of activity during the probate process in Florida:

 - Management of the trust assets, including properly investing them in accordance with the terms of the trust.